Fireblend/LD23/README.md

 LD23 : Disregard All Humans
 ====

-A repo to hold my Ludum Dare 23 Entry, which I've named Disregard All Humans.
+A repo to hold my Ludum Dare 23 Entry, which I've named **Disregard All Humans**, after the original competition's theme, "*Tiny World*".
 Destroy cities, eat humans and grow large enough to consume the earth!

 It shouldn't take you too long to get through the whole thing :)

 **This is a work in progress!**

-Credits
+About Ludum Dare
 ====

 About the Ludum Dare (from Wikipedia):